nonblocking/mashroom/packages/plugin-packages/mashroom-background-jobs/README.md

 This plugin adds a background job scheduler to the _Mashroom Server_ that supports cron expressions.
 It is possible to add background jobs via service or as custom plugin.

+This plugin also comes with an Admin UI extension (_/mashroom/admin/ext/background-jobs_) that can be used to check the jobs.

 ## Usage

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-background-jobs** as *dependency*.